OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-15.md

 This is his uncleanness in his discharge: whether his body allows its discharge to flow or obstructs it, it is his uncleanness.

 ## Leviticus 15:4
-Every bed on which the man with the discharge lies shall be unclean, and everything on which he sits shall be unclean.
+Any bed on which the man with the discharge lies becomes unclean, and anything he sits on is also unclean.

 ## Leviticus 15:5
 Anyone who touches his bed must wash their clothes and bathe in water and be unclean until evening.